 This is a prestigious programme developed by the ICR's Learning & Organisational Development team in collaboration with the BBSRC, The Wellcome Trust Sanger Institute and The Leadership Foundation.
 The course covers the challenges and skills needed to become a successful independent academic.

-Attendance to this 2.5 days residential programme is through a competitive process.
+Attendance to this programme is through a competitive process.
 Further information of the programme can be found on https://training.icr.ac.uk/pathway/